Student Support Services

 Once you have the necessary documents, you will submit your application to the Social Security Administration office.
 There is no fee to apply.

-The closest Social Security Administration office to the College campus is located at: 4050 W. Ridge Rd.
+The closest Social Security Administration office to the University campus is located at: 4050 W. Ridge Rd.
 (2nd Floor), Rochester, NY 14626 (This location is close to the Greece Ridge Shopping Mall).

 Getting Your Drivers License